 \section{Software description}

-\lifex{} has been conceived in 2019 as an academic research library in the framework of the \href{https://iheart.polimi.it/}{iHEART} project (see Sec.~\nameref{sec:acknowledgements}) at Politecnico di Milano, with a primary focus on mathematical models and numerical schemes for integrated simulations of the cardiac function.
+\lifex{} was conceived in 2019 as an academic research library within the framework of the \href{https://iheart.polimi.it/}{iHEART} project (see \nameref{sec:acknowledgements}) at the Politecnico di Milano, with a primary focus on mathematical models and numerical schemes for integrated simulations of cardiac function.

-Since its initial design, many modules for the simulation of different core models were added to the code base.
-The development of \lifex{} has been founded on strict coding conventions and practices \cite{Wilson2014}.
-The fast increase of the number of developers and users is a testament to the fact that its kernel is intuitive, fast and general enough to be used for diverse applications and worthy of being built and released as a standalone library.
+Since its initial design, many modules for the simulation of different core models have been added to the code base.
+The development of \lifex{} was founded on strict coding conventions and practices \cite{Wilson2014}.
+The rapid increase in the number of developers and users testifies to the shallow learning curve of its kernel; it is fast and general enough to be used for diverse applications and merits being released as a standalone library.